 |Free ATM withdrawal limit||€400 per month|

 |Mobile payments||Apple Pay, Google Pay|

 How does Revolut work in Germany?

 For all account tiers, Revolut gives you an IBAN account, a UK account and a debit card so you can spend your money.
 You can spend in over 150 currencies at the interbank exchange rate and exchange 29 fiat currencies.
-There are a number of features that come with each account tier, such as free ATM withdrawals, as well as exclusive features that come with the Premium and Metal accounts.
+There are a number of features that come with each account tier, such as free ATM withdrawals, as well as exclusive features that come with paid accounts.

-- Use it as a current account.
-You get a UK account number and sort code as well as an EU IBAN.
+- Current account and IBAN.
+You get a UK account number and sort code as well as a European IBAN.
 You can set up recurring payments, withdraw cash at ATMs, make contactless payments and use both Apple Pay and Google Pay.
 You’ll be able to view your balance on a spending-visualisations screen.

 - Make international payments.
-The app lets you transfer money to 30 countries fee-free at the interbank exchange rate (the same rates banks give each other).
+The app lets you transfer money to 30 currencies at the interbank exchange rate (the same rates banks give each other).

 - Spend globally fee-free.
 All spending abroad is also charged at the interbank rate.

 - Apple Pay and Google Pay.
 You can pay with either Google Pay or Apple Pay using Revolut.